QuickBooks Blog

 In the digital age, more information about candidates is readily available.
 You might find more potential red flags when running these checks.
 These red flags don’t necessarily mean a candidate is unemployable.

 Unless the problematic background is directly related to the job someone applied for, you might not be able to deny them employment.
 Remember that everybody makes mistakes.
-It's important that you hear candidates out.
-Let them explain their history before you make a decision based on something a background report identified.
+Hear candidates out and let them explain their history before making a final call.

 Step 5: Make a lawful hiring decision